 Stay tuned for a blog and video of the day!

 Sounds awesome!
 How can I participate?

-Come to a Co-op DiscoTech near you on May 1st, or organize your own!
+Attend a Co-op DiscoTech near you, or organize your own!
 We’ll be happy to share our approach, link to your event, and otherwise support you.

 Where will these Co-op DiscoTechs be happening?

 All over the place!
 Check out the following locations that are still to come: